consoc/consoc/README.md

 Glastonbury Conservation Society website
 ========================================

-This website was originally built by my dad, Jim Nagel.
+This website was originally built by Jim Nagel.

 This is a rewrite, attempting to keep the look and feel very similar while modernizing the tech.